-We were incorporated in 1989 and are a regenerative medicine company focused on the development of innovative cell therapies to repair or regenerate damaged or diseased tissues.
+We were incorporated in 1989 and are a biotechnology company focused on the development of innovative cell therapies to repair or regenerate damaged or diseased tissues.
 We are developing patient-specific, expanded multicellular therapies for use in the treatment of severe, chronic ischemic cardiovascular diseases.
-We believe ixmyelocel-T (the generic name for our multicellular therapy) is a disease modifying therapy with multi-functional properties including: tissue remodeling, immuno-modulation and the promotion of angiogenesis.
-Our proprietary cell-manufacturing technology enables the manufacture of multicellular therapies, expanded from an adult patient's own bone marrow, and delivered directly to damaged tissues.
-Preclinical and clinical data suggest that ixmyelocel-T may be effective in treating patients with severe, chronic ischemic cardiovascular diseases such as critical limb ischemia (CLI), the most severe form of peripheral arterial disease (PAD).
-Preliminary data utilizing ixmyelocel-T in dilated cardiomyopathy (DCM) have provided indications of both efficacy and safety.
-Over 200 patients have been treated in recent clinical trials using ixmyelocel-T (over 400 patients safely treated since our inception).
+We believe ixmyelocel-T (the generic name for our multicellular therapy) is a disease modifying therapy with multi-functional properties including: tissue remodeling, immunomodulation and the promotion of angiogenesis.
+Our proprietary cell-manufacturing technology enables the manufacture of multicellular therapies, expanded from an adult patient's own bone marrow, to be delivered directly to damaged tissues.
+Preclinical and clinical data suggest that ixmyelocel-T may be safe and effective in treating patients with severe, chronic ischemic cardiovascular diseases such as dilated cardiomyopathy (DCM), the third leading cause of heart failure, and critical limb ischemia (CLI), the most severe form of peripheral arterial disease (PAD).
+Over 400 patients have been safely treated since our inception, with over 200 of those using ixmyelocel-T. During the fourth quarter of 2012, we launched a randomized, placebocontrolled, double-blinded Phase 2b clinical trial (ixCELL-DCM) for patients with advance heart failure due to ischemic DCM.
 In November 2011, we released positive Phase 2b data from our RESTORE-CLI clinical trial and launched our pivotal Phase 3 REVIVE trial in CLI in February 2012.
-During the fourth quarter, we plan to launch a randomized, placebo-controlled, double-blinded Phase 2b ixCELL-DCM trial.